artsandmetaphysics/goodlifeodyssey/_documents/seneca.md

 So how should we act?
 We should live as if tomorrow is our last day:

 <blockquote>
-<p>But the man who spends all his time on his own needs, who organizes every day as though it were his last, neither longs for nor fears the next day.
+<p>Everyone hustles his life along, and is troubled by a longing for the future and a weariness of the present.
+But the man who spends all his time on his own needs, who organizes every day as though it were his last, neither longs for nor fears the next day.
 For what new pleasures can an hour now bring him?
 He has tried everything, and enjoyed everything to repletion.
 For the rest, Fortune can dispose as she likes: his life is now secure.
 Nothing can be taken from this life, and you can only add to it as if giving to a man who is already full and satisfied food which he does not want but can hold.
 So you must not think a man has lived long because he has white hair and wrinkles.
 He has only existed long.</p>
 </blockquote>

-We should spend more time recalling the past.
+We should spend more time recalling the past:

 <blockquote>
 <p>Life is divided into three periods, past, present, and future.
 Of these, the present is short, the future is doubtful, the past is certain.
 For this last is the one over which Fortune has lost her power, which cannot be brought back to anyone’s control.
 But this is what preoccupied people lose: for they have not time to look back at their past, and even if they did, it is not pleasant to recall activities they are ashamed of.
 So they are unwilling to cast their minds back to to times ill spent, which they dare not relive if their vices in recollection become obvious.</p>